BoccheseGiacomo/gol_lm/README.md

 It is important to note that Gol-LM is in a highly experimental stage.
 Many theoretical aspects are derived from rigorous deduction and intuition based on known principles in machine learning and emergent systems, but may not be proved enough.
 The forthcoming phases of the project are exploratory, aiming to systematically uncover the model's capabilities and constraints.
 These steps are essential for transitioning from theoretical constructs to empirical results, advancing our understanding of cellular automata-based language modeling.

+This work is inspired from my previous project: the [Convolutional Turing machine](https://github.com/BoccheseGiacomo/ConvolutionalTuringMachine).
+The key difference between the two is that this uses discrete states (Conway's GOL), while the other uses convolution-based cellular automata (similar to Lenia cellular automata).
+Furthermore, this was developed with a specific focus on language modeling.

 <div>
   <img src="https://github.com/user-attachments/assets/f1773f5a-1ddb-4e8c-9bde-c93dec488601" alt="Gol-LM Simulation" width="auto" height="auto">
   <p><em>Figure 1: A showing the inference process of a random, non trained, Gol-LM.</em></p>